 By the time you hit 50, you’ve learned a lot about how to make the best use of your travel time.
 It’s no accident that older and wiser travelers tend toward senior travel tours, which offer the chance to leave the driving to someone else, not sweat the details, and be freed up to really enjoy a destination, including some you might not feel prepared to visit on your own.

 1. Road Scholar

-With its educational focus and tours spanning more than 100 countries and all 50 states, Road Scholar (formerly known as Elderhostel) is a perfect fit for curiosity-driven lifelong learners.
+With its educational focus and tours spanning more than 100 countries and all 50 states in the U.S., Road Scholar (formerly known as Elderhostel) is a perfect fit for curiosity-driven lifelong learners.
 The company’s average guest age is 72, but participants on these travel tours for seniors range in age from 50s to 90s.
-Programs are ranked by level of activity, and span the spectrum from “Easy Going” (which focuses more on classroom learning) to more physically demanding options like the outdoor-adventure focused “Outdoor: Challenging” programs.
+Programs are ranked by level of activity, and span the spectrum from “Easy Going” (focusing more on classroom learning) to more physically demanding options like the outdoor-adventure focused “Outdoor: Challenging” programs.

-Road Scholar also offers “Choose Your Pace” senior travel tours that allow participants to adjust their level of challenge on a daily basis.
+Road Scholar also offers “Choose Your Pace” senior travel tours that let you adjust your level of challenge on a daily basis.
 And for skip-gen vacations (grandparent-grandchild vacations that “skip” the generation in-between), Road Scholar offers Grandparent Programs, a series of fun-for-all senior tours designed specifically for grandparents traveling with their grandkids.

 For more than 90 years, Globus has been a trusted guided tour specialist that ranks among the best travel tour companies for seniors.
-One of the ways it has translated age into wisdom is by recognizing that a one-size-fits-all tour doesn’t work for everyone.
-Its range of touring types significantly boosts the chance of creating personalized matches between destinations and travelers.
+One of the ways it translates age into wisdom is by recognizing that a one-size-fits-all tour doesn’t work for everyone.
+Its wide range of touring types significantly boosts the chance of creating personalized matches between you and your destination.